jnikula/hawkmoth/doc/directives.rst

 ==========

-Hawkmoth provides several new directives for incorporating :ref:`documentation comments <syntax>` from C source files into the reStructuredText document.
+Hawkmoth provides several new directives for incorporating :ref:`documentation comments <syntax>` from C/C++ source files into the reStructuredText document.
 There are three main types of directives, for incorporating documentation from entire files, for single objects, and for composite objects optionally with members.

 Source Files
 ------------